Lucid Nightmares & How to Deal With Them

 1. Most non-lucid dreams are unpleasant

-When we remember a dream, upon first inspection, the imagery and context may seem nonsensical, random, or irrelevant.
+When we remember a dream, upon first inspection, the imagery and context may seem random, irrelevant, or meaningless.
 Occasionally the meaning is obvious, but more often than not, it takes a bit of interpretation to figure it out.

 Think about dream imagery symbolically or metaphorically, rather than literally.
 Images in dreams are representations of more complex subjects or objects, just as photographs or movies are in waking life.